shechenberger/QGIS_GPP_PCM/README.md

 Dynamic friction modeling -> Continuously adjusts Coulomb friction (μ) and turbulent friction (ξ) based on elevation and avalanche volume.
 Model validation -> Compared with AvaFrame, Austrian hazard zone maps, and the original PCMMuXi implementation.
 Practical GIS integration -> Designed for use in QGIS or SAGA GIS with short computation times and optional real-time data integration.
-Dependencies -> The script runs in a Python GIS environment (recommended: QGIS Python console or standalone execution).
+Dependencies -> The script runs in a Python Q-GIS environment (3.22.5-Białowieża).

 1. Input Data
 Area of Interest from Digital Elevation Model Tirol (DEM 5m or 10m resolution).